jaymcor/jaymcor.github.io/notes/fb_situation.md

 ## Going Forward

-I will stop using Facebook until the situation improves.
+I will de-emphasize Facebook until the situation improves, and hopefully internalize the larger lessons about over-reliance on privatized infrastructure.

 I will emphasize free, open, and distributed systems such as the fediverse.